 “I would love to see it reused.
 It’s crying out for some care an attention and it’s lying there in one of the most vibrant areas of the city.”

 Rhiannon Dewar is graduating in fine art, specialising in painting and film.
-She creates very personal work: “I am trying my best to give an experience of what it’s like to have Maladaptive Daydreaming Syndrome.
+They create very personal work: “I am trying my best to give an experience of what it’s like to have Maladaptive Daydreaming Syndrome.
 I have this and it’s part of my autism.”

-Because Rhiannon conveys her own experiences through art she would love people to be able to see a physical exhibition in the future.
+Because Rhiannon conveys their own experiences through art, they would love people to be able to see a physical exhibition in the future.